-HYDAC, IFP Motion Solutions, Inc., and SunSource are sponsoring up to \$5,000 worth of products for each team.
-Teams can select from any or all of the provided lists of products to best meet their needs, recognizing that the sponsorship value associated with each product is not necessarily the market price for such item.
-HYDAC, IFP, and SunSource have furnished separate lists of fluid power components that will work well with most vehicle designs, including pumps, motors, accumulators, valves, pressure gauges, hose assemblies, fittings, etc. Additionally, one custom manifold will be provided per team, if desired.
+Applied Fluid Power, IFP Motion Solutions Inc., and SunSource are sponsoring up to \$5,000 worth of products for each team.
+Teams can select from any or all of the provided lists of products to best meet their needs, recognizing that the sponsorship value associated with each product is not necessarily the market price for such an item.
+Applied Fluid Power, IFP, and SunSource have furnished separate lists of fluid power components that will work well with most vehicle designs, including pumps, motors, accumulators, valves, pressure gauges, hose assemblies, fittings, etc. Additionally, one custom manifold will be provided per team, if desired.

 - 1. Components are offered for consideration in experimental projects.
-It is up to the student/group/university to review the technical data for each part to ensure it meets the needs of the application. - 2.
+It is up to the student team to review the technical data for each part to ensure it meets the needs of the application. - a.
+Each component list has specific ordering details and instructions; please read them carefully. - b.
+Component lists can be found on the Vehicle Challenge website. - c.
+Teams are welcome to purchase components from other reputable suppliers, resources or design their own, at their own expense. - d.
+Teams should use the provided component lists from Applied Fluid Power, IFP, and SunSource and submit their order by the December 1st deadline. - 2.
 Manifolds are valued at \$300 but will not be deducted from your total donation allocation amount. - 3.
 Reservoirs will need to have adequate sealing and venting capability.
 There is zero tolerance for active leaks in the system. - 4.
-No pipe thread except for low pressure (<150 PSI/10 bar) circuits.
-No black or galvanized pipe.
+No pipe thread except for low pressure (<150 PSI/10 bar) circuits. - a.
+No black or galvanized pipe. - b.
 If no other option, National Pipe Thread Fuel (NPTF), can be used only for small instrumentation ports.

+- c.
 There is a zero tolerance for active leaks. - 5.
-If teams assemble their own tubes, flare lock seals are recommended to put between the flare and the fitting, if flared fittings are used. - 6.
-When tubing is used, teams will be required to report what the proper wall thickness is for each line when asked by the Technical Liaison or judges.
-Be prepared to report this during the Design and Specification Midway Review and at the Final Competition. - 7.
-Teams cannot make their own hoses. - 8.
+If teams assemble their own tubes, flare lock seals are recommended to put between the flare and the fitting, if flared fittings are used.
+When tubing is used, teams will be required to report what the proper wall thickness is for each line when asked by the Technical Liaison or judges. - a.
+Be prepared to report this during the Design and Specification Midway Review and at the Final Competition. - 6.
+Teams cannot make their own hoses. - a.
 Hoses may be reused or purchased on the private market.
-Stipend funds may be used for hoses.
-Teams are responsible for identifying hose suppliers.
-Please contact NFPA if this causes a financial hardship or if the team is unable to find a hose supplier. - 9.
-Teams may order hose assemblies from a reputable hose and fitting supplier that can ensure that the final hose assembly meets all relevant specifications. - 10.
-Purchasing hose and hose ends separately is prohibited and could result in elimination from the competition. - 11.
-Teams should use the provided component lists from HYDAC, IFP, and SunSource to plan for adequate delivery time for building and testing prototypes.

-- 12. Teams are welcome to purchase components from other reputable suppliers, resources or design their own, at their own expense. - 13.
-Each component list has specific ordering details and instructions; please read them carefully. - 14.
-Component lists can be found on the Vehicle Challenge website. - 15.
-One 5-gallon pail of hydraulic fluid will be shipped to each university. - 16.
-It is expected that teams will bring the necessary tools and equipment to the final competition. - 17.
-When installing piston pump and piston motors, be sure to fill the cases with clean oil before turning the pump or motor. - 18.
-All Components offered by HYDAC, IFP and SunSource must be ordered on or before December 1st.
+Stipend funds may be used for hoses. - b.
+Teams are responsible for identifying reputable hose and fitting suppliers. - c.
+Please contact NFPA if this causes a financial hardship or if the team is unable to find a hose supplier. - d.
+Teams may order hose assemblies from a reputable hose and fitting supplier that can ensure that the final hose assembly meets all relevant specifications. - e.
+Purchasing hose and hose ends separately is prohibited and could result in elimination from the competition. - 7.
+One 5-gallon pail of hydraulic fluid will be shipped to each university. - 8.
+Gas pre-charging systems will be available at the Final Competition locations. - 9.
+Teams are expected to bring the necessary tools and equipment to the final competition. - 10.
+When installing piston pump and piston motors, be sure to fill the cases with clean oil before turning the pump or motor. - 11.
+All Components offered by Applied Fluid Power, IFP and SunSource must be ordered by December 1st.

-BEST USE OF PNEUMATICS, Sponsored by Norgren
+BEST USE OF PNEUMATICS, Sponsored by IMI plc